PhoenixTales/phoenix-docs/story/world/northeast.md

 I could solve it by the revelation in regard to the hole in the mesh above the AM, how that could be connected to another lake, which I could connect to the one at the exchange place, and how the plateau behind that passage could thus be the actual point of arrival *and* the place where the northern forest should begin, that should be *part* of this terrain leading down towards the river, and not an isolated, flat forest at the bottom of it.

-I realised, that when I thereby followed the concepts more radically, I would not even be in need to make more room (at least not as much) between the river and the exchange place due to the forest and the lake, because it was not about realising them in seperation to the mountainous terrain towards the Abandoned Mine, but as a part of this terrain. <!-- (although increased room may still be necessary if I would want to make room for the increased distance between the Old Camp and the river with the bridge known from the pre-alpha models)-->.
+I realised, that when I thereby followed the concepts more radically, I would not even be in need to make more room (at least not as much) between the river and the exchange place due to the forest and the lake, because it was not about realising them in seperation to the mountainous terrain towards the Abandoned Mine, but as a part of this terrain. <!-- (although increased room may still be necessary if I would want to make room for the increased distance between the Old Camp and the river with the bridge known from the pre-alpha models)-->

 <!-- What I actually would have needed to do is to place the exchange place a bit further down (a bit closer to the sea level), thereby removing most of the mountain terrain around the path leading down into the valley;-->